daxartio/cv/README.md

 # CV/Resume

-Python resume generator.
+Programmatic generation of high-quality CVs.
 From YAML to PDF.

 ## Usage